-In my view, you can get all the benefits you want from O lifts by starting from a hang.
+You can get all the benefits you want from O-lifts by starting from a hang.
 Competitive weightlifters are the only ones who need to start from the floor.

 The other big danger comes from doing repetitive Olympic lifts with heavier weights.
-My opinion is that anything greater than your five-rep max should be done as a series of singles, and dropped to the floor on each rep. That means you need to work out in a facility that allows you to drop the bar from overhead.
+Anything greater than your five-rep max should be done as a series of singles, and dropped to the floor on each rep. That means you need to work out in a facility that allows you to drop the bar from overhead.

 If you don’t drop it, you’re taking a weight that you needed your entire body to lift overhead, and then lowering it with just your arms and shoulders.
 That can lead to elbow, wrist, and/or shoulder injuries.

-All that said, using lighter loads repetitively shouldn't present problems, as long as you can do it without pain.
+Using lighter loads repetitively shouldn’t present problems, as long as you can do it without pain.
 Barbell complexes using Oly lifts are a great tool for improving overall conditioning and accelerating fat loss.
-(This article shows three different complexes using variations on the clean.)

 Do five to eight reps of each exercise, and then move on to the next exercise without rest; don’t set the bar down even to change hand positions.
 (In the video, you’ll see me flip it around in my hands when I go from the hang snatch to biceps curls.)